lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/06iot/iot.rst

 Note that the page’s content changes dynamically any time that you refresh it with the actual variable data passed by Python script.
-In our case, “title” is a fixed value, but “time” change it every second.
+In our case, “title” is a fixed value, but “time” changes every minute.

 Displaying GPIO Status in a Web Browser - reading a button
 ===========================================================